PSP-SL-Payload/.github/profile/README.md

 - Template_xxx: denotes repos that are 'templates'.
 Use them to create new repos when you need to do that
 - Docs_xxx: denots repos that are meant for holding the documentation for the code repos

+## For New Members
+1. Start by reading the `Software Setup` section below and set up the software it tells you to.
+2. Next, familiarize yourself with our three primary repos by reading the READMEs and maybe taking a brief look at the documentation
+    - [GCS](https://github.com/PSP-SL-Payload/GCS) - used to control the Ground Control Station.
+    - [libraries](https://github.com/PSP-SL-Payload/libraries) - all of our wrappers and libraries.
+We use these to build our control loops and main code to make it easier on ourselves.
+    - [InstructionsAndProcedures](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/README.md) - all our instructions and procedures that describe how this repo is set up and how to get various things working!
+3. Inside the InstructionsAndProcedures repo, there's a link to the MissionStageDetection library which contains a good example of the general flow of our control loops.
+Check it out [here](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/CreatingPayloadControlLoop/README.md)
+4. Finally, look around at anything else that looks interesting!

 ## Technology Preferences
 ### Software
 The team has had great success using Arduino with [PlatformIO](https://platformio.org/).
 PlatformIO makes it so much easier to develop, it is **highly** recommended you use this setup for the embedded side of things.
 It also supports non-Arduino frameworks like Mbed and such but we use Arduino as it's easiest for newcomers to learn.